timofeysie/tyno-lrs/README.md

 Created this ticket for Heroku:

-I have a GitHub repo that works for me locally for example by using the 'heroku local web'.
+I have a [GitHub repo](https://github.com/timofeysie/tyno-lrs) that works for me locally for example by using 'npm start' or the CLI 'heroku local web', but only serves up the contents of the dist/index.js file when pushed to Heroku.

 The app is in TypeScript and built with Gulp.
 Locally, going to http://localhost:5000/api/v1/wiki/magical_thinking results in the correct description being returned.
-However, after deploying the app, which has "start": "node dist/index.js", "postinstall": "gulp scripts" in the package.json file, and using the https://github.com/heroku/heroku-buildpack-nodejs, going to the url https://tyno-lrs.herokuapp.com/api/v1/wiki/magical_thinking will print out the index.js file instead of executing it.
+However, after deploying the app, which has ```"start": "node dist/index.js", "postinstall": "gulp scripts"``` in the package.json file, and using the https://github.com/heroku/heroku-buildpack-nodejs buildpack, going to the url https://tyno-lrs.herokuapp.com/api/v1/wiki/magical_thinking will print out the index.js file instead of executing it.
 I can't find any other issues that cover this behaviour so any help would be great.

 Thanks in advance.

 The response was kind of expected: